Even the best air mattresses in the world get dirty and start emanating foul odors when not properly cared for.

 Airing out your inflatable mattress comes with lots of valuable benefits.
 However, you should consider the weather before taking your airbed out to get some fresh air.

-It is important to only dry out your mattress during friendly weather.
-This simply translates to a bright sunny day with minimum chance of rain.
+It is important only to dry out your mattress during friendly weather.
+This translates to a bright sunny day with a minimum chance of rain.

 Leaving out your airbed outdoors while going to work doesn’t sound too good.
 This is why it is recommended that you take it out to catch some sunlight on a weekend when you are at home.

-This will ensure your ability to keep an eye on the mattress throughout the day and take it indoors when the need arises.
-Over-drying airbeds in the sun can lead to long-term damage so make sure it is not done excessively.
+Over-drying airbeds in the sun can lead to long-term damage, so ensure it is not done excessively.

-When you have valuable guests on the way to your home, it is important to give them the best sleeping experience possible.
-The first step towards achieving this is to make sure your mattress looks and smells great.
+When you have valuable guests on the way to your home, giving them the best sleeping experience is essential.
+The first step towards achieving this is ensuring your mattress looks and smells great.

-These techniques stated above will help give you or your guests the most luxurious sleeping experience.
+The abovementioned techniques will help give you or your guests the most luxurious sleeping experience.